syncfusion-content/windowsforms-docs/WindowsForms/bannertextprovider/Getting-Started.md

 {% endtabs %}

-## Assign Banner Text to a Control
+## Assigning banner text to a control

-1) First, Add one control to the form.
-For Example, we can choose [TextBoxExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt.html) control.
-Create an instance of **TextBoxExt** and add it to the form.
+1. First, add a control to the form.
+For example, you can choose [TextBoxExt](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Shared.Base~Syncfusion.Windows.Forms.Tools.TextBoxExt.html) control.
+Create an instance of **TextBoxExt**, and add it to the form.

 {% tabs %}